tldr-pages/tldr/pages/linux/xinput.md

 # xinput

-> a utility to list available input devices, query information about a device and change input device settings
+> List available input devices, query information about a device and change input device settings.

-- List all input devices.
+- List all input devices:

 `xinput list`

-- Disconnect an input from its master.
+- Disconnect an input from its master:

 `xinput float {{id}}`

-- Reattach an input as slave to a master
+- Reattach an input as slave to a master:

 `xinput float {{id}} {{master_id}}`